cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

 Tables used in this chapter
 :::::::::::::::::::::::::::

-We will use three different sets of tables in this chapter, starting with some abstract tables used to illustrate joins.
+We will use a number of different sets of tables in this chapter, starting with some abstract tables used to illustrate joins.
 These abstract tables are illustrated below, but are also available in the database for your own experimentation.
 We will also use the **simple_books** and **simple_authors** tables used previously.
-Finally, we will start working with a more complex set of tables about books and authors, which will be introduced below.
-A full explanation of all tables can be found in :ref:`Appendix A <appendix-a>`.
+We will illustrate one point with a synthetic dataset simulating the database for a used book store.
+Finally, we will start working with a more complex set of tables about books and authors.
+Brief explanations of newly introduced tables can be found below, and a full explanation of all of the datasets can be found in :ref:`Appendix A <appendix-a>`.

+You may wish to spend some time doing **SELECT** queries on each new table as it is introduced, to get a sense of what the data looks like.
+Understanding your database is key!

 .. index:: join